Roman currency: Authority to mint coins

 The manufacture of coins in the Roman culture, dating from about the 4th century BC, significantly influenced later development of coin minting in Europe.
 The origin of the word "mint" is ascribed to the manufacture of silver coin at Rome in 269 BC near the temple of Juno Moneta.
 This goddess became the personification of money, and her name was applied both to money and to its place of manufacture.
 Roman mints were spread widely across the Empire, and were sometimes used for propaganda purposes.
 The populace often learned of a new Roman Emperor when coins appeared with the new emperor's portrait.
-Some of the emperors who ruled only for a short time made sure that a coin bore their image; Quietus, for example, ruled only part of the Roman Empire from 260 to 261 AD, and yet he issued thirteen coins bearing his image from three mints.
+Some of the emperors and usurpers who ruled only for a short time made sure that a coin bore their image; the usurper Quietus, for example, ruled only part of the Roman Empire from 260 to 261 AD, and yet he issued thirteen coins bearing his image from three mints.
 The Romans cast their larger copper coins in clay moulds carrying distinctive markings, not because they did not know about striking, but because it was not suitable for such large masses of metal.